-The Fund's policy is to invest capital in a profitable way in direct real estate in clearly defined market segments, while focusing on the growth of its net assets in the long term.
-The investment objectives are to acquire, own and manage a portfolio of real estate with a focus on core, high quality residential rental assets in the economically and demographically strongest regions of the Netherlands.
+The Fund's policy is to invest capital in a profitable way in direct real estate in a clearly defined market segment, while focusing on the growth of its net assets in the long term.
+The investment objectives are to acquire, own and manage a Portfolio of real estate with a focus on real estate which add value to the strong and established Science Parks in the Netherlands, on which they are located.
+The Fund aims to invest in high quality offices, buildings with research facilities and (limited) other assets which provide a positive impact on the eco-system of a Science Park such as campus facilities (retail, restaurants), short stay apartments and (limited) parking.